 How did the project start?

 This project aligns itself to the vision of the government for a greener Mauritius – Maurice Ile Durable – and at the same time will be an example for countries around the world still struggling with sustainable development.
 The promoter of the project, Patrick Arnaldi, wanted to contribute to the economic landscape of the country, being already familiar with Mauritius.
 Seeing that the airport zone, even after the upgrade, still felt empty – he decided to make a change.
 He aﬀirmed that he ” wanted to leave a trace in this wonderful country by establishing a product designed for Mauritians – 100% Mauritian”.
 Besides, this is the main reason why he did not opt for the design of a ‘smart city’.
-The accommodations cost around Rs 3,4 million rupees, with a ‘Business Park’ next door where traders can take advantage of the facilities along with a hotel in the vicinity.
+The accommodation cost around Rs 6 million rupees, with a ‘Business Park’ next door where traders can take advantage of the facilities along with a hotel in the vicinity.

 “Despite the proximity to the airport, the surroundings are not endowed with significant developments”, says Mr. Arnaldi. ” This will be an opportunity to oﬀer work to people from surrounding villages.
 In fact, the creation of about 1000 direct and indirect jobs are anticipated.
 Projects are beginning to surface in this region of the island, and this will surely help for the further development of the southern region of Mauritius.”